costinchelu/DOCS/git.md

 (local <<--link-->> github)

 `git remote show origin` = shows info about connection of the local repository with a remote repository on another computer `git push -u origin master` = to push files of the project to github server on master branch (first time pushing on remote)
+`git remote set-url origin https://github.com/USERNAME/REPOSITORY.git` = modify address of current remote repository (origin)

 On creating a repo, github creates a branch named master.
 So when the local master branch is up to date with the origin/master branch on github server.